Train

 Renewing North-South and East-West Lines

 The North-South and East-West Lines (NSEWL) are the oldest and most heavily utilised rail lines in our network.
-To sustain the reliability of both lines to meet current and future demands, the Land Transport Authority (LTA) has completed the renewal of
+To sustain the reliability of both lines to meet current and future demands, the Land Transport Authority (LTA) has completed the renewal of their six core systems.

 On 4 June 2023, LTA also introduced the first batch of the new R151 trains for passenger service, which will replace the earlier generation NSEWL trains progressively by 2026, before the end of their service life.